mmann1123/pyGIS/pygis/docs/f_rs_ml_predict.md

         y.plot(robust=True, ax=ax)
 plt.tight_layout(pad=1)
 ```
+In order to create a model with the optimal parameters we need to use `gridsearch.best_params_`, which holds a dictionary of each parameter and its optimal value.
+To 'use' these values we need to update the parameters held in our returned pipeline, `pipe`, by using the `.set_params` method.
+We use `**` to unpack the dictionary values, tutorial on [unpacking here](https://medium.com/ml-and-automation/how-to-unpack-list-dictionary-tuple-in-python-c0705d29931c).

 Notice that the `gridsearch` has a few attributes of interest.
 This includes all the results of the kfold rounds `.cv_results_`, the best score obtained `.best_score_`, and the ideal set of parameters to use in the pipeline `.best_params_`.
 This lase one `.best_params_` will be use to update our `pipe` pipeline for prediction.